 If I were to change the brightness first, that would make it harder for me to adjust the exposure.
 It’s best to stick to the order that they’re listed in – the order in which we’ll be learning about them.

 Before we look at what each setting does, have a look at my original photo below as a point of comparison for each adjustment.

 I undo each adjustment after each step so that you can clearly see what happens to the photo.

 I’ve spoken about white balance in great detail, which can be found by clicking on this link.

-This is first on the list because it changes the overall colour of the image.
+This is first on the list because it changes the overall color of the image.

 This is what the photo looks like if you turn up the heat.
-You’re also given a “tint” tool which tints the colour from green to pink for smaller adjustments.
+You’re also given a “tint” tool which tints the color from green to pink for smaller adjustments.

 This will have the same effect as exposing your photo for a longer or shorter length of time.